aquasecurity/aqua-helm/README.md

-aqua-helm/kube-enforcer             6.5.0               6.5                 A Helm chart for the Aqua KubeEnforcer aqua-helm/gateway                   6.5.0               6.5                 A Helm chart for the Aqua Gateway aqua-helm/tenant-manager            6.5.0               6.5                 A Helm chart for the Aqua Tenant Manager
+aqua-helm/kube-enforcer             6.5.0               6.5                 A Helm chart for the Aqua KubeEnforcer aqua-helm/gateway                   6.5.0               6.5                 A Helm chart for the Aqua Gateway aqua-helm/tenant-manager            6.5.0               6.5                 A Helm chart for the Aqua Tenant Manager aqua-helm/cyber-center              6.5.0               6.5                 A Helm chart for Aqua CyberCenter aqua-helm/cloud-connector           6.5.0               6.5                 A Helm chart for Aqua Cloud-Connector
 ```

 ### Deploy the Helm charts